Sardorjo/Computer_Vision_Project/README.md

-# Computer_Vision_Project
+# Computer Vision Project

+## Describtion
-*This is a project where I teached a computer to classify if the image is either a cat, dog or a snake.*
+Computer vision Project - is a project where I teached a computer to classify if the image is either a cat, dog or a snake